Articles about Student Finances

 Students who want to start investing while still in college might consider discount or online brokerages.
 Below are some tips for finding a broker and how you can utilize student services available on campus to help you with the investment process.

 Every student must fill out the FAFSA (Free Application for Federal Student Aid) to be eligible for financial aid programs.
 You will need current personal records as well as records of any income you earned in the previous tax year.
 Keep reading...

 Almost all students in the United States are eligible for some sort of financial aid when attending school at the undergraduate or graduate level.
-These include grants, loans, scholarships and other types of aid, any of which can be used for...
+Possibilities include grants, loans, scholarships and other types of aid, any of which can be used...

 Several financial aid options exist for adults interested in going back to school for a degree or for vocational training.
-Read on to learn about scholarships, grants and federal loans for the growing adult and non-traditional student populations.
+There are a number of programs designed to give financial aid through scholarships, grants and federal loans to the growing...

 Students who need money for college can choose from a variety of options.
 Take a look at the common financial aid options and learn about some alternative ways to pay for college below.

 Financial aid rules have undergone changes in recent years.
 If you're applying for federal financial aid, you'll want to be aware of the rule changes that have been implemented since 2012.
 Keep reading to learn more.

 Planning ahead is the first rule of finance.
 Here are a few tips on how students can plan to buy a first home after graduation.